mceme/imagecoin-node/README.md

 ./bin/imagecoin-node start
 ```

-When running the start command, it will seek for a .axecore folder with a axecore-node.json conf file.
+When running the start command, it will seek for a .imagecoincore folder with a imagecoin-node.json conf file.
 If it doesn't exist, it will create it, with basic task to connect to axed.

 Some plugins are available :